 4.50 from 2 votes

 Save this recipe!

-Did you know… After planting an asparagus patch, it can take up to three years for the plants to get established to the point where you can actually yield enough good-sized asparagus spears for a meal?
-That explains the $4-$5 price per pound a good part of the year.
+Did you know… After planting an asparagus patch, it can take up to three years for the plants to get established to the point where you can actually yield enough good-sized asparagus spears for a meal.
+That explains the $4-$5 price per pound for much of the year.

-This easy, savory Asparagus, Spring Onion and Fontina Tart won’t have you waiting long to enjoy a fresh, springtime supper.
+However, this easy, savory Asparagus Puff Pastry Tart won’t have you waiting long to enjoy a fresh, springtime supper.
+It’s one of my favorites!

-• For this tart, I just get the onions good and soft–not caramelized as they’re already wonderfully sweet.
+• For this tart, get the onions good and soft — not caramelized, as they’re already wonderfully sweet.

 • To keep them from browning, I add small amounts of water as they’re cooking.
 Make sure all the water has evaporated before placing them on the tart.

-• Puff pastry consists of numerous layers of flour and butter or other fat such as shortening.
+• Puff pastry consists of numerous layers of dough made with flour and butter or other fat, such as shortening.
 When baked, the layers “puff up,” creating a light, flaky pastry.
-While the puff pastry is entirely doable from scratch, it’s time-consuming and has to be kept very cold in the process.
-I’ve made it from scratch and you don’t want to go there if you don’t have to.
+While the puff pastry is entirely doable from scratch, it’s time-consuming and must be kept very cold throughout.
 Good-quality frozen puff pastry sheets are available in the frozen dessert section of most supermarkets.

-• To make the puff pastry sheet into a crust, unfold and place on a lightly floured surface.
+• To make the puff pastry sheet into a crust, unfold and place it on a lightly floured surface.
 Roll gently with a rolling pin to press and correct the folds.
-Score the pastry one inch from the edge on all four sides with a good sharp knife, being careful to not cut all the way through.
+Score the pastry one inch from the edge on all four sides with a good, sharp knife, being careful not to cut all the way through, as shown here:

-Photo of scored puff pastry for tart crust on wood cutting board.
+Scored, unbaked puff pastry crust on wood cutting board.

+4.50 from 2 votes